foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 <center><h3>Collage Pin Editor</h3> </center>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/editor.PNG" width="65%" height="65%" style="float:left; margin-left:0px; margin-right:20px">
 Pinterest allows you to customize your collage using the Collage Pin Editor.
 Simply press the pencil icon on the left of the image to navigate to the editor.
-The screen to the left should pop-up.
 <br>
 <br>
 Below is a breakdown of the edits you can make in each panel: